 While understanding soil science can be a bit overwhelming, there are plenty of resources out there to help you learn more about your soil and what you can do to improve its quality.

 The important thing to keep in mind is that all of your plants require a soil that has a certain pH level range in order to thrive.
 One of the best ways to test this is with an at-home soil pH meter.

 For a more in-depth look at your soil, you can have a sample tested at a lab.
 Your local county gardening extension can direct you to a lab in your area.

-While this gardening task is optional, we recommend it!
+While this gardening task is optional, I recommend it!
 And though gardening does provide you with plenty of benefits, it’s hard work, and you deserve to relax!

 And as for the tea, start a mint plant indoors, and you’ll have plenty of fresh tea right at your fingertips all winter!